ThomasvanAalten/astroproject/README.md

 the variables set_size and n_sets in the Constants.py file to their Desired values.

 Bias and flat field files must also be included.
-Currently the program only uses a single one of each.
-These files should have the names 'bias-001.fit' and 'flat-001.fit'.
+These files should have names such as'bias-001.fit' and 'flat-001.fit'.
+The program will find create a master flatfield frame and bias frame by finding all of the flatfield/bias files in the directory and calculating the median pixel value seen in each position.

 Once all of these requirements are satisfied, the Main.py file can then be executed to run the program.